aip-dev/aip.dev/aip/general/0001/aip.md

 **must** provide formal signoff to advance an AIP to the approved state.
 Additionally, there **must not** be formal objections ("changes requested" on the GitHub PR) from other approvers.

+### Final

+If an AIP has been approved for a significant period and the technical steering committee is certain that no further guidance will be needed, they **may** move the AIP in to "final" state.

+AIPs in the final state **must not** be amended with new guidance.
+They **may** be editied to correct spelling, grammar, or clarity provided there are no semantic changes.

+**Note:** As a formal matter, two AIP approvers **must** provide formal signoff to advance an AIP to the final state.
+Additionally, there **must not** be formal objections ("changes requested" on the GItHub PR) from other approvers.

 ### Replaced